Gunpla Build - High Grade Moon Gundam (Build)

 Lower Torso

-Looking around back, the rear skirt is made of two parts layered on top of one another, and looks very much like the Sazabi’s:
+Looking around back, the rear skirt is made of two parts layered on top of one another, and it very much resembles the Sazabi in its shape:

 Legs

-We have a really, truly full inner frame, complete with a sliding knee joint, pipes and cabling, and even hidden vents.
+It’s got a Master Grade-esque sliding knee joint, pipes and cabling and other surface detail, and even hidden vents.
 The only thing that’s kind of weird about it is that the feet are permanently connected to the leg frame, rather than using a classic ball joint.
-Still, overall the interior gets top marks.

-You’ve got white plastic, grey plastic, hidden thrusters in the sides and the back.
+You’ve got white plastic, grey plastic, and hidden thrusters in both the sides and the back.
 And aside from that little red stripe on the ankle, you could theoretically color the entire thing in with a single panel lining marker.
+Top marks all around.

 Arms